-CREATING
+CREATING THE MAGIC

-We are well advanced in introducing our first full intellectual property based hotel outside of the LEGOLAND resorts. with the launch of the 'CBeebies Land Hotel' at Alton Towers.
 Children will be able to come and stay in the fully immersive and magical world of CBeebies, before embarking on their day of adventures within Alton Towers and a visit to the successful CBeebies Land.

 Further in 2017, a new 'Ghostbusters' ride experience at Heide Park promises to 'scare the pants off' our visitors, while more NINJAGO training camps are appearing in LEGOLAND Deutschland, LEGOLAND Florida and LEGOLAND Windsor, ready to train the next generation of LEGO warriors.
 For those with a more sedate side, 'The Gruffalo' will be dropping in to Chessington World of Adventures.